JFrog (FROG)

 Billings is a non-GAAP metric that is often called “cash revenue” because it shows how much money the company has collected from customers in a certain period.
 This is different from revenue, which must be recognized in pieces over the length of a contract.

-JFrog’s billings punched in at $163.8 million in Q3, and over the last four quarters, its growth was impressive as it averaged 22.9% year-on-year increases.
+JFrog’s billings punched in at $178.5 million in Q4, and over the last four quarters, its growth was impressive as it averaged 22.8% year-on-year increases.
 This performance aligned with its total sales growth, indicating robust customer demand.
 The high level of cash collected from customers also enhances liquidity and provides a solid foundation for future investments and growth.

 7. Enterprise Customer Base

-This quarter, JFrog reported 1,121 enterprise customers paying more than $100,000 annually, an increase of 45 from the previous quarter.
-That’s quite a bit more contract wins than last quarter and quite a bit above what we’ve observed over the previous year.
-Shareholders should take this as an indication that JFrog’s go-to-market strategy is working well.
+This quarter, JFrog reported 1,168 enterprise customers paying more than $100,000 annually, an increase of 47 from the previous quarter.
+That’s in line with the number of contract wins in the last quarter and quite a bit above what we’ve seen over the previous year, confirming that the company is maintaining its sales momentum.

 8. Customer Acquisition Efficiency